 Hua Hin, Thailand, January 17:

-Dashing Swedish star Johan Edfors stayed in contention after shooting a second round 69.
-Berry Henson of the United States recovered from his opening round 76 with an impressive 68 to end the second day in tied 35th.
+Berry Henson of the United States recovered from his opening round 76 with an impressive 68 on day two to put himself safely inside the halfway cut.

 Fred Andersson Hed of Sweden struggled in a round of 75 to share 46th position while Pelle Edberg of Sweden and Thailand’s Jazz Janewattananond are currently on the bubble of the halfway cut as they sit in tied 63rd position on 146.